MicrosoftLearning/AI-102-AIEngineer/Instructions/04-use-a-container.md

 ## Use the container

-1. Start Visual Studio Code and open a new terminal window.
-2. In the new terminal, enter the following command (replacing *<your_ACI_IP_address_or_FQDN>* with the IP address or FQDN for your container) to call the language detection REST API in your container.
+1. In Visual Studio Code, in the **04-containers** folder, open **rest-test.cmd** and edit the **curl** command it contains (shown below), replacing *&lt;your_ACI_IP_address_or_FQDN&gt;* with the IP address or FQDN for your container.
+    ```
+    curl -X POST "http://<your_ACI_IP_address_or_FQDN>:5000/text/analytics/v3.0/languages?" -H "Content-Type: application/json" --data-ascii "{'documents':[{'id':1,'text':'Hello world.'},{'id':2,'text':'Salut tout le monde.'}]}"
+    ```

+    Save your changes to the script.
 Note that you do not need to specify the cognitive services endpoint or key - the request is processed by the containerized service.
 The container in turn communicates periodically with the service in Azure to report usage for billing, but does not send request data.

-    ```curl
-    curl -X POST "http://<your_ACI_IP_address_or_FQDN>:5000/text/analytics/v3.0/languages?" -H "Content-Type: application/json" --data-ascii "{'documents':[{'id':1,'text':'Hello world.'},{'id':2,'text':'Salut tout le monde.'}]}"
+2. Right-click the **04-containers** folder and open an integrated terminal.
+Then enter the following command to run the script:

+    ```
+    rest-test
     ```

     The command returns a JSON document containing information about the language detected in the two input documents (which should be English and French).

 ## More information